 Alzheimer's is a progressive, fatal neurodegenerative disease and the most common cause of dementia.
-There are currently no drugs available that prevent or even slow its course but scientists are making measurable progress towards finding treatments.
-With your support, we can and will understand, prevent and conquer this disease.
+There are currently no drugs available that prevent or even slow its course but we are making progress on developing effective treatments.